 The EU in the world - population

-This article focuses on population structure and population developments in the European Union (EU) and the 15 non-EU members of the Group of Twenty (G20).
-It covers key demographic indicators and gives an insight of the EU’s population in comparison with the major economies in the rest of the world, such as its counterparts in the so-called Triad — Japan and the United States — and the BRICS composed of Brazil, Russia, India, China and South Africa.
+This article is part of a set of statistical articles based on Eurostat’s publication The EU in the world 2020.
+It focuses on the population structure and population developments in the European Union (EU) and the 16 non-EU members of the Group of Twenty (G20).
+The article covers key demographic indicators and gives an insight of the EU’s population in comparison with (most of) the major economies in the rest of the world, such as its counterparts in the so-called Triad — Japan and the United States — and the BRICS composed of Brazil, Russia, India, China and South Africa.

 Population size and population density

-As well as having the largest overall populations, Asia also had the most densely populated G20 members (see Table 1), namely South Korea, India and Japan, each with more than 300 inhabitants per km2 (of land area).
-These were followed by China and Indonesia and then the EU-28 and Turkey with, on average, more than 100 inhabitants per km2.
+As well as having the largest overall populations, Asia also had the most densely populated G20 members (see Figure 1), namely South Korea, India and Japan, each with more than 300 inhabitants per km2 (of land area) in 2018.
+These were followed by the United Kingdom, China, Indonesia, the EU-27 and Turkey with averages of more than 100 inhabitants per km2.
+Australia, Canada and Russia were the least densely populated G20 members, with less than 10 inhabitants per km2 on average.

 Population age structure

-Ageing society represents a major demographic challenge for many economies and may be linked to a range of issues, including, persistently low levels of fertility rates and significant increases in life expectancy during recent decades.Figure 4 clearly shows how different the age structure of the EU-28’s population is from the average for the whole world.
-Most notably the largest shares of the world’s population are among the youngest age classes, whereas for the EU-28 the share of the age groups below those aged 45-49 years generally gets progressively smaller approaching the youngest age groups.
-The structure in the EU-28 reflects falling fertility rates over several decades and a modest increase about 5-10 years ago, combined with the impact of the baby-boomer age groups on the population structure (resulting from high fertility rates in several European countries up to the mid-1960s).
-This overall pattern of a progressively smaller share of the population in the younger age groups in the EU-28 stops at the age group 10-14, below which the share increases in the age group 5-9 and decreases again in the age group 0-4.
-Another notable difference is the greater gender imbalance within the EU-28 among older age groups than is typical for the world as a whole.
+Age groups covering young people generally accounted for the largest shares of the world’s population in 2018, whereas in the EU-27 the share of the age groups below those aged 45-49 years in 2018 generally gets progressively smaller approaching the youngest age groups.
+This population structure in the EU-27 reflects in part falling fertility rates over several decades and a modest increase about 5-10 years ago, combined with the impact of the baby-boomer age groups (resulting from high fertility rates in several European countries up to the mid-1960s).
+Another notable difference between the population pyramid for the EU-27 and that for the whole world was the relatively high gender imbalance among older age groups in the EU-27 compared with the world as a whole.
 Some of the factors influencing age structure are presented in the rest of this article and the article on health, for example, fertility, migration and life expectancy.

-Japan had by far the highest old-age dependency ratio in 2015
+Among G20 members, Japan had by far the highest old-age dependency ratio in 2018

 There are two distinct components of population change: the natural change that results from the difference between the number of live births and the number of deaths; and the net effect of migration, in other words, the balance between people coming into and people leaving a territory.
 Since many countries do not have accurate figures on immigration and emigration, net migration may be estimated as the difference between the total population change and the natural population change.